Hue899/FlightInsure/readme.md

-# FlightSurety
+# FlightInsure

-FlightSurety is a sample application project for Udacity's Blockchain Nanodegree Program.
+FlightInsure is a dAPP with Smart Contract code written in Solidity via Truffle.
+Both dApp and server were scaffolded using HTML, CSS and JavaScript.
+Smart Contract code is separated into multiple contracts:

+1) FlightSuretyData.sol for data persistence
+2) FlightSuretyApp.sol for app logic and oracles code

+## Versions

+* Truffle v5.5.22
+* Solidity v0.8.15 (solc-js)
+* Web3 v1.7.4
+* @openzeppelin/test-helpers v0.5.15
+* truffle-hdwallet-provider v1.0.17
+* Node v16.16.0

 ## Install

-This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.

 To install, download or clone the repo, then: